goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Realizing Your Skills.md

 | A    | 67  | 78  | 99  |
 | S    | 111 | 123 | 135 |

-Your character's total hit points can be further increased through the use of the armors, items, and techniques, (discussed in detail in the third chapter, [The Rules of Engagement](../0300%20-%20The%20Rules%20of%20Engagement/0300%20-%20The%20Rules%20of%20Engagement.md)).
+Your character's maximum hit points can be increased through the use of the armors, items, and techniques.
+These are discussed in detail in the third chapter, [The Rules of Engagement](../0300%20-%20The%20Rules%20of%20Engagement/0300%20-%20The%20Rules%20of%20Engagement.md).
 ## Technique Points

-**Technique Points (TPs)** are representative of your character's ability to discover and master techniques throughout their career.
-Every technique that your character learns costs a certain number of technique points depending on the technique's rank and type.
+**Technique Points (TPs)** represent your character's ability to discover and master techniques throughout their career.
+Every technique that your character learns or creates requires a certain number of technique points depending on the technique's rank, according to the following table:

-When you create a technique for your character, following the rules and guidelines listed in [Crafting Techniques](../0300%20-%20The%20Rules%20of%20Engagement/Crafting%20Techniques.md), you allocate the number of technique points for that technique as specified by the following table.
-Unless otherwise stated in the technique type's description, all techniques follow this table.

 | Technique Rank | Technique Cost (in TPs) |
 | -------------- | ----------------------- |